-We will provide support for customers to move on if it appears that their home would not be appropriate for them at the end of the fixed term.
+- 4.6.4 We will provide support for customers to move on if it appears that their home would not be appropriate for them at the end of the fixed term.
 Where the need to move is the result of under-occupation we will ensure that the customer is registered as a priority applicant on the appropriate Home Choice scheme and prioritise the household for a direct offer through our management transfer process.
-We may also offer support with move costs and expenses.

-We will give at least 6 months' notice where we intend not to renew the tenancy at the end of its fixed term and repossess the property using Section 21 of the Housing Act (1988) at the end of the tenancy.
-In doing so, we comply with the pre-court action protocol for possession claims by social landlords.

-We will provide advice and assistance to ensure customers are aware of the different housing options open to them given their particular circumstances and that they have appropriate support to access those different options.
+We may also offer support with move costs and expenses. - 4.6.5 We will give at least 6 months' notice where we intend not to renew the tenancy at the end of its fixed term and repossess the property using Section 21 of the Housing Act (1988) at the end of the tenancy.
+In doing so, we comply with the pre-court action protocol for possession claims by social landlords. - 4.6.6 We will provide advice and assistance to ensure customers are aware of the different housing options open to them given their circumstances and that they have appropriate support to access those different options.

-3.6 Covenants and contracts
+4.7 Covenants and contracts

-For some homes we have to comply with certain planning agreements such as Section 106 of the Town and Country Planning Act which may require us to offer a certain type of tenancy agreement.

-We also have specific arrangements with external agencies, for example our 'Seaside and Country Homes' are available to older people who are relocating from London and must always be let on Assured tenancy agreements.
+- 4.7.1 For some homes we must comply with certain planning agreements such as Section 106 of the Town and Country Planning Act which may require us to offer a certain type of tenancy agreement. - 4.7.2 We also have specific arrangements with external agencies, for example our 'Seaside and Country Homes' are available to older people who are relocating from London and must always be let on Assured tenancy agreements.

-3.7 Succession
+4.8 Succession

-In certain circumstances, legislation provides for a tenancy to pass to another person on the tenant's death.
-In all cases, the customer's tenancy agreement confirms if the right of succession applies to them.

-Where there is no right of succession we may however offer, at our sole discretion, a new tenancy to a member of the family, carer, or other occupant, if that person has been residing with the tenant and living at the property as his or her only or principal home throughout the year before the tenants' death.
-A tenancy offered under this clause is at our sole discretion, based on housing need that is determined through the common housing register (where applicable) and may be of this property or of another suitable property.

-We have a separate procedure to ensure that we act properly and consistently when responding to a claim for succession.
+- 4.8.1 In certain circumstances, legislation provides for a tenancy to pass to another person on the tenant's death.
+In all cases, the customer's tenancy agreement confirms if the right of succession applies to them. - 4.8.2 Where there is no right of succession we may offer, at our sole discretion, a new tenancy to a member of the family, carer, or other occupant, if that person has been residing with the tenant and living at the property as his or her only or principal home throughout the year before the tenants' death.
+A tenancy offered under this clause is at our sole discretion, based on housing need that is determined through the common housing register (where applicable) and may be of this property or of another suitable property. - 4.8.3 We have a separate procedure to ensure that we act properly and consistently when responding to a claim for succession.

-3.8 Assignment
+4.9 Assignment

-To promote stable communities, it may be appropriate to allow a person who would be entitled to succeed to a tenancy to take over the tenancy in circumstances other than the tenant's death.

-Our tenancy agreements make it clear if and when this opportunity applies.
-In all cases, our written approval is needed for an assignment to take place.

-We have a separate procedure to ensure that we act properly and consistently when responding to an application for assignment.
+- 4.9.1 To promote stable communities, it may be appropriate to allow a person who would be entitled to succeed to a tenancy to take over the tenancy in circumstances other than the tenant's death. - 4.9.2 Our tenancy agreements make it clear if and when this opportunity applies.
+In all cases, our written approval is needed for an assignment to take place. - 4.9.3 We have a separate procedure to ensure that we act properly and consistently when responding to an application for assignment.

-3.9 Mutual exchange
+4.10 Mutual exchange